jamesMcMeex/Tune-matching-logic/README.md

 # Tune-matching-logic
-Determines the core information of a tune, and identifies the matching criteria for other tunes it can be mixed with
+Module for determining the key DJ mixing criteria of a song